 Waters are Warmer Longer

 The changing climate also is bringing rain instead of snow to some areas.
-With more rain, scientists predict winter stream flow will increase by 25-34 percent by the 2080s,34 increasing the likelihood of severe flooding in the winter.35 This issue is compounded when floodplains, which are natural storage areas for excess water, are developed for other purposes.
+With more rain, winter stream flow will increase by 25-34 percent by the 2080s, increasing the likelihood of severe flooding in the winter.13 Severe flooding becomes catastrophic when floodplains, which are natural storage areas for flood water, are developed for commercial and residential use.

-As peak flows change in volume and season, the delicate life cycle of salmon may be disrupted.
-Glaciers and snowpack are melting earlier in the season.
-Faster and stronger running rivers can destroy redds (salmon nests) and flush young salmon out of their calm-water habitat, reducing their chance for survival.37 While some juveniles may survive this premature transition from freshwater to saltwater, many won’t be large enough to catch prey or avoid being eaten.38
+As peak flows change in volume and season, the life cycles of salmon are being disrupted.
+More intense floods can destroy redds (salmon nests), reduce habitat complexity, and flush young salmon out of their calm-water habitat, reducing their chance for survival.
+While some juveniles may survive this premature transition from freshwater to saltwater, many won’t be large enough to catch prey or avoid being eaten.14

 More Data About Water

-Human activities have resulted in record-breaking levels of carbon dioxide in the atmosphere and in the oceans.39 Excess carbon dioxide is absorbed by the ocean, forming carbonic acid, which has driven up the average ocean acidity level by 30 percent since the Industrial Revolution.40 Increased acidity damages the phytoplankton, zooplankton, and crustaceans salmon eat.
-Excess carbon dioxide also can change the way salmon use their sense of smell to find food, avoid being eaten, and find their natal streams.41
+Human activities have resulted in record-breaking levels of carbon dioxide in the atmosphere and in the oceans.15 Excess carbon dioxide is absorbed by the ocean, forming carbonic acid, which increased the average ocean acidity level by 30 percent since the Industrial Revolution.16

-The climate also impacts ocean temperatures.
-During the past 50 years, the near-surface waters off Washington’s coast have warmed by roughly 1.8 degrees Fahrenheit.42 Warmer water has fewer nutrients and less oxygen than colder water and creates conditions less beneficial for salmon.
-For example, warmer water favors sub-tropical zooplankton, which are poor food for juvenile salmon and the fish they eat.
+The warmer climate also impacts ocean temperatures.
+The near-surface average water temperatures off Washington’s coast have been warming during the past 50 years.18 Warmer water has fewer nutrients and less oxygen than colder water and creates conditions less beneficial for salmon.
+For example, warmer water favors sub-tropical zooplankton, which are poor food for juvenile salmon and the fish they eat, making survival less likely.

 Water Temperature Violations Across the State